Ending your membership

 If you are moving abroad, check whether you should continue being a member.

 If you switch funds within a month, you keep any employment and membership condition credits you have accrued through your previous fund.
 If the transition takes longer than a month, you will need to accrue new employment and membership conditions.
+The membership fee to the previous fund will have to be paid until the end of resignation month.

 What should I do?

-The first thing you should do is send a membership application to the new fund you want to join.
+If you do not want to give an authorization the first thing you should do is send a membership application to the new fund you want to join.
 Once your new membership has been confirmed, you should notify your previous unemployment fund that you want to end your membership.

 If you switch from KOKO to another unemployment fund in the middle of the year, your KOKO membership fee for the rest of the year can be refunded.
-You need to send us a written request for the refund through the Contact us function and give us your bank account details.
+You need to send us a written request for the refund through eService function and give us your bank account details.
 You need to request your refund within three months of ending your membership in KOKO.
 If you were a member through your trade union, you can ask your union for the refund.

 Expulsion from the fund